Inflectra/spira-documentation/docs/Spira-Administration-Guide/System.md

 - Log into [Customer Area](https://www.inflectra.com/CustomerArea)
 - Scroll down to the My Licenses section
-- Locate your new **license key** and copy (we recommend using the copy icon next to it to avoid accidentally copying blank spaces)
+- Locate your new **license key** and **organization name**, copy each field in turn (we recommend using the copy icon next to it to avoid accidentally copying blank spaces)
-- Do the same to copy your exact **organization name**
 - Navigate to your Spira License Details administration page
 - Paste **Organization** and **License Key** into their respective text boxes, ensuring they match exactly
 - Click the "Save" button.